Annapolis (2006 film)

 Annapolis is a 2006 American drama film directed by Justin Lin and starring James Franco, Tyrese Gibson, Jordana Brewster, Donnie Wahlberg, Roger Fan, and Chi McBride.
 The film revolves around Jake Huard, a young man who attends the United States Naval Academy in Annapolis, Maryland.

-It was released January 27, 2006, in the United States.
-The film grossed $17 million against its $26 million budget and received negative reviews from critics.
+The film was released January 27, 2006, in the United States, and bombed both critically and commercially.

 Plot

 Jake Huard wakes up after being knocked down during a boxing match.
 After beating his opponent, he returns to the home he shares with his distant father, who is also his employer at a naval shipyard, building vessels for the Navy and doubts Jake's ability to amount to anything.

 Huard is visited by Lieutenant Commander Burton, telling Jake that his application to the U.S. Naval Academy at Annapolis, Maryland has been recently accepted.
 At a bar where Huard and his friends are celebrating, his friends introduce him to a young woman named Ali, whom they claim is a prostitute hired as a going-away present.
 Huard's attempts to seduce Ali are unsuccessful, and his farewell with his father leaves him frustrated.

 On his first day at the academy, Huard discovers that one of his instructors Ali, a Midshipman 2nd Class (an upperclassman), is the same woman that his friends introduced him to.
 She and her fellow instructor, Whitaker, begin hazing Huard's class of plebes.
 The strain of the program causes Huard to fall to the bottom of the class academically.
 Their company commander, Midshipman Lieutenant Cole, had been an enlisted Marine prior to joining the academy, and he announces his intent to run out any midshipman he deems unfit to be an officer.
 Huard's roommates include overweight Nance (nicknamed Twins), Loo, and Estrada, who is being singled out by Whitaker because of his ethnicity.

 Estrada is ordered to cleanse himself of a perceived stench.
 Although unable to do so, he nonetheless reports he completed the task.
 Loo informs Cole of Estrada's dishonesty, and Estrada is processed out of the Naval Academy.
 Meanwhile, Huard's class becomes increasingly frustrated from suffering due to his failures, as evidenced by Loo moving out of the room.
 Nance explains his refusal to leave by noting that the instructors are so focused on Huard that they are leaving him alone.
 While home on winter leave, Huard intends not to return until he discovers that his father made a wager, expecting Huard to fail.
 Upon his return, the class begins instruction in boxing, and it is announced that a midshipman tournament, the Brigades, will occur at the end of the year.
 After Huard angers the boxing instructor with some unsportsmanlike conduct toward Cole in the ring, he is forced to train by himself.